seL4/docs/content_collections/_releases/camkes/camkes-3.9.0.md

     - When calling `register_shared_variable` from a component context the label needs to be provided.
 * Add `seL4DTBHW` connector.
 This connector variant is similar to `seL4DTBHardware`, but takes a hardware component on the from end.
 * `seL4DTBHardware` bug fix, use global interface name.
 This prevents the allocator from throwing an error when the same interface name is used in a different component.
-* Camkes connector extensions + DMA improvements:
+* CAmkES connector extensions + DMA improvements:
     - libsel4camkes: Implement DMA cache for Arm
     - component.common.c: Support additional DMA setting.
 Allow setting the cache and base paddr value of the DMA pool.
     - Add single_threaded attribute which when set adds the `seL4SingleThreadedComponent` templates.
     - Allow connectors to declare CMake libraries for each end of the connection.
 This allows a connector to have most of its implementation in a library and only use the template for initialisation and configuration.
     - camkes-gen.cmake: Create component target stub.
-This is equivalent to creating a Component with no customization but would still contain things based on its Camkes definition, such as connector artifacts.
+This is equivalent to creating a Component with no customization but would still contain things based on its CAmkES definition, such as connector artifacts.
 * Component.common.c: Move init() to C constructor
     - Connectors that don't use threads use runtime constructors for their initialisation.
 * Libsel4camkes: camkes_call_hardware_init_modules